Julia Grace

-Juliagrace is a New Zealand professional speaker and award-winning singer and songwriter.
-At the age three, she played the piano and performed to large crowds at twelve.
+Julia Grace is a New Zealand professional speaker and singer-songwriter.
 From 2000 to 2005, she was the lead vocalist for the Auckland-based live electronica outfit Elevator.
-In 2005, she began her solo career in songwriting which won her the success of the album of juliagrace and Beautiful Survivor in 2010.
-Grace is also known for her mental health-advocate work, since 2012.
+In 2005, she began a solo career in songwriting which won her the success of the album of juliagrace and Beautiful Survivor in 2010.
+Since 2012, Grace is also known for her work as a public speaker and mental health advocate.

 Career

-In 2000, Juliagrace became involved in the New Zealand-based band Elevator, playing as a guitar and piano soloist until 2005.
-In October of that year, Grace left the band for a solo music career and new life.
-She has pursued this since.
+In 2000, Grace became involved in the New Zealand-based band Elevator, playing as a guitar and piano soloist until 2005.
+In October of that year, Grace left the band for a solo music career.